pycontribs/ruyaml/README.rst

 .. should insert NEXT: at the beginning of line for next key

+0.15.3 (2017-06-07):
+  - No longer try to compile C extensions on Windows.
+Compilation can be forced by setting the environment variable `RUAMEL_FORCE_EXT_BUILD` to some value before starting the `pip install`.

 0.15.2 (2017-06-07):
   - update to conform to mypy 0.511: mypy --strict